what does sup board stand for 1

 Leash

 A leash is an essential safety accessory that attaches you to your SUP board.
-It is typically worn around the ankle or calf and ensures that you stay connected to your board even if you fall into the water.
+It is typically worn around the ankle or calf and ensures you stay connected to your board even if you fall into the water.
 Leashes come in various lengths and styles, designed to accommodate different types of paddleboarding.

 Fin